 Shingles within Class C Fire Rating offer light fire resistance.
 They are effective against light fire exposures whereby they aren’t readily flammable, and neither do they readily spread the fire.

-According to roof repair Austin, you should keep in mind that this fire rating is based on fires originating from outside the building.
+According to roof repair professionals, you should keep in mind that this fire rating is based on fires originating from outside the building.
 If the fire originates from within the home, then the fire resistance of the shingles won’t really matter.

 Asphalt shingles are recyclable.
 Also, many times, the shingles themselves are made from recycled materials.